matty-michel/seniorThesisRepo/README.md

 TRANSFORM - The "transform" is the position/rotation/scale of an object.

 COLLIDER - A "collider" is a component that can be added to an object.
 It can be used to detect collisions with colliders on other objects.
 Colliders can also be set to "trigger" to trigger certain events.

+RIGIDBODY - A "rigidbody" is a component that allows an object to be affected by Unity's physics system.
+The object will be moved by gravity and other forces from collisions.